 Since I was little I’ve been trained to buy buy buy.
 When something is on sale, buy 12 (even if you don’t like the product that much).
 If I see a gorgeous nail polish I should buy it even though I have two polishes along the same shade range already.
 Clearly, I need more then five similar eyeshadow sets even though I barely wear eyeshadow.
 I’ve never known anything else.

 That is just stupid behavior.
 I have been so wasteful my whole life!
-Only since 2011 have I been making strides to change my spending habits and in the past few months I’ve been trying to change how I use my products.
+Starting in 2011 I have been making strides to change my spending habits and how I use my products.

 I’m going to do my best to live more minimally.
 I’ll be finishing up all the current products I have before I purchase more items in that same category.
 I’ll find alternative uses for items I have stored up.

 Then, I’ll have to learn how to deal with only one or two products in each category.
 I can’t have all of this junk!
 Hopefully I can find a lot of multi-use products as well to minimize the space I need.